Put simply, off-page SEO is any optimization work you do away from your website.

 — Noah Kain | SEO Consultant 🔎 (@Noahs4Cents) July 19, 2020

-HARO is a super effective way to gain media exposure and establish yourself as an industry authority.
+Expert quote links are a super effective way to gain media exposure and establish yourself as an industry authority.

 Brand mentions are when your company or product is mentioned on third-party websites.